- ALZinfo.org - http://www.alzinfo.org -

 A new imaging agent called Pittsburgh Compound B, developed at the University of Pittsburgh, is allowing doctors for the first time to visualize the buildup—or dissipation— of beta-amyloid in the living brain.
 The compound slips past the blood-brain barrier and attaches to plaque, where it appears as a brightly lit image on PET scans.

-“For the first time, doctors may be able to tell definitively if treatment is working,” says Dr. Steven DeKosky, director of Pittsburgh’s Alzheimer’s Disease Research Center.
+“For the first time, doctors may be able to tell definitively if treatment is working,” says Dr. Steven DeKosky, director of Pittsburgh’s Alzheimer’s Research Center.
 “If we can make a specific early diagnosis through imaging, then we can track the effectiveness of new drugs and other treatments as well.”

 Another substance called FDDNP, developed at UCLA, attaches to plaques and tangles in the brain and is similarly visualized using PET scans.
 In a recent study, it proved very effective in distinguishing patients with mild cognitive impairment, a form of memory loss that often precedes Alzheimer’s.